python-pillow/Pillow/docs/reference/open_files.rst

   the file descriptor internally, it is duplicated prior to passing it into libtiff.

-* ``decoder.handles_eof`` This slightly misnamed flag indicates that the decoder wants to be called with a 0 length buffer when reads are done.
-Despite the comments in ``ImageFile.load()``, the only decoder that actually uses this flag is the Jpeg2K decoder.
-The use of this flag in Jpeg2K predated the change to the decoder that added the pulls_fd flag, and is therefore not used.

 * I don't think that there's any way to make this safe without changing the lazy loading::